 Drop off and pick up procedures for car riders and walkers:

-- Our drop off and pick up line forms on Sixth Street and Florida Avenue.
+- Car Riders: Our drop off and pick up line forms on Sixth Street and Florida Avenue.
 You will need to enter Sixth Street from Michigan Avenue.
 Sixth Street is one way during school hours entering from Gause Blvd.
 If you are a car rider, please notify your teacher.
 We will send home signage for you to display for car line.
 YOU MUST HAVE THIS SIGN DISPLAYED OR WE WILL ASK THAT YOU PULL IN AND CHECK OUT CHILD.
 The signage will help the car line run smooth and quickly.
-Students may be dropped off beginning at 7:30.
-Any child dropped off before 7:30 will be sent to Before Care and charged appropriate fees.
-Students cannot be dropped off before 7:30 or before the car line duty team is outside.
-During Safe Start week, we will be sending your child to car line with the car line sign.
+Students may be dropped off beginning at 7:35.
+Students cannot be dropped off before 7:35 or before the car line duty team is outside.

 Review bicycle safety with your child and remind him/her to wear a bike helmet and obey all traffic regulations when traveling to and from school.
 Students are to enter the campus no earlier than 7:30 on Florida Avenue side and park in the bicycle rack in back parking lot on Florida Avenue.
 They are to stay off of the road in the front of the school.
 Traffic is heaviest in this area.
 Students will walk their bikes while on sidewalks and paths on campus.
 The school assumes no responsibility for bicycles.